 Smoking interferes with blood clot formation, which is an essential first step in the healing process.
 Blot clot formation not only provides a protective layer to cover the underlying exposed bone and nerve endings, but it also supports the growth of new tissue.
 Cigarette smoke also contains chemical toxins that can disrupt the healing process and lead to problems such as continued inflammation, infection, or dry socket.

-In a very small percentage of cases, patients develop a condition known as dry socket can develop in the aftermath of a dental extraction.
+In a very small percentage of cases, a condition known as dry socket can develop in the aftermath of a dental extraction.
 This painful condition can arise when the blood clot in the extraction site doesn't form properly or gets dislodged.
 With dry socket, you may experience throbbing pain and symptoms such as bad breath and an unpleasant taste in your mouth.
 As skilled providers of care, our office will provide immediate treatment to alleviate your discomfort and promote healing.

 The last teeth in your mouth to develop, wisdom teeth often do not have enough room to fully erupt or may be positioned in the wrong direction.
 These issues can affect your dental health as well as overall wellbeing.
 While some individuals never develop all their wisdom teeth, and a few have sufficient space for them, there are many people with partially or fully impacted third molars.
 Our office will monitor the development, position, and health of your wisdom teeth and will advise you if and when extractions are indicated.